EECS16A, Designing Information Devices and Systems I

 Course Communication

-The instructors and TAs will post announcements, clarifications, corrections, etc. on Ed.
-So, you must check the EECS16A Ed page frequently throughout the term.
-(You should already have access to the EECS16A Spring 2024 Ed.
+The instructors and TAs will post announcements, clarifications, hints, etc. on Ed.
+So, you must check the EECS 16A Ed page frequently throughout the term.
+(You should already have access to the EECS 16A Fall 2024 Ed.
 If you do not, please let us know.)

 If you have a question, your best option is to post a message on Ed.
 The staff (instructors and TAs) will check Ed regularly, and if you use Ed, other students will be able to help you too.
 When using Ed, please avoid off-topic discussions, and please do not post answers to homework questions before the homework is due.
 Also, always look for an appropriate category to post the question to (for example, each homework will have its own category, so please post there).
 That will ensure you get the answer faster.